japolyak/TutorillaBot/src/api/readme.md

-# TutorillaAPI

-This API connects `BOT` and `Telegram WebApp` applications with database.

-It's built using `FastAPI` for creating endpoints, `Pydantic` for data validation and settings management, and `SQLAlchemy` for ORM  and database operations.

-## Database

-The application uses a `PostgreSQL` database.

 ## Environment variables

-In development, the app uses a `.env` file to store environment variables.
-The file should be located in the root directory of the project.
-In production app runs on Docker containers and uses Google Cloud Platform for reliability and scalability.
-Application requires the following environment variables for service configuration:

 Environment variables:
 * `ALLOWED_ORIGINS` - list of divided by `&` allowed origins for CORS. **Required** for `production`